patdx/ccl/README.md

 CCL acts as a smart wrapper around the Claude CLI that:

-- **Manages Multiple API Configurations**: Switch between different Claude API endpoints (Anthropic, Z.ai, etc.) with ease
+- Manages multiple API configurations (Anthropic, Z.ai, etc.)
-- **Handles Environment Variables**: Automatically sets API keys, base URLs, and other environment variables
+- Handles environment variables for keys, base URLs, and options
-- **Provides Shortcuts**: Converts `--yolo` to `--dangerously-skip-permissions` for convenience
+- Provides shortcuts: `--yolo` → `--dangerously-skip-permissions`
-- **Visual Feedback**: Shows the active configuration in your terminal/tmux window title
+- Gives visual feedback by setting terminal/tmux window title
-- **Preserves All Claude CLI Functionality**: Passes through all Claude CLI arguments seamlessly
+- Preserves all Claude CLI functionality by passing args through

 ## Installation

 ### Prerequisites

-- Go 1.25.1 or later
+- Go 1.21 or later
-- Claude CLI installed and accessible in your PATH
+- Claude CLI installed and accessible in your PATH (or set `bin` in config)

 ### Build and Install